arvohealth-ai/OpenVitals/README.md

 > OpenVitals is wellness infrastructure, not a diagnostic system or medical
 > device.
 It should not be used for clinical decision-making.

+## Open Source Core For ARVO

+[ARVO](https://arvohealth.ai) is the proactive health OS and product experience: it connects wearables, labs, and daily habits so a health companion can notice meaningful changes and nudge users toward action.
+Ari is ARVO's first health companion agent.

+OpenVitals is the open source core underneath that product direction.
+It focuses on the reusable infrastructure that health agents need before they can be trusted with personal wellness context:

+- ingesting Apple Health, Apple Watch, Oura, WHOOP, Health Connect, and future provider data;
+- preserving provenance, freshness, source priority, and dedupe evidence;
+- making provider delays, mirrored records, stale data, and missing signals explicit to agents;
+- exposing the same semantics through REST, MCP, SDKs, OpenClaw workspaces, and mobile collector examples.

+The ARVO product can build proactive coaching, reminders, and companion-agent workflows on top of this layer.
+OpenVitals stays focused on the data plane, runtime semantics, and developer surfaces.

 ## Why It Exists